 Hula Daddy Kona Coffee

 You can take a tour through Kona Coffee property where some of the freshest Hawaiian organic coffee is grown.
-Tour itself is amazing but in the end, you get free coffee tasting, and to finish the tour properly you have Kona Coffee shop where you can get a bag or two (maybe even more) of their finest coffee.
+Kona Coffee Hawaii tour itself is amazing but in the end, you get free coffee tasting, and to finish the tour properly you have Kona Coffee shop where you can get a bag or two (maybe even more) of their finest coffee.

 Holuakoa Cafe & Gardens